 A few months after the release of the Electra and Thunderbird, Chrysler introduced the new Dodge Charger.
 Complimenting the à la mode flair of its sleek fastback roofline was a now very much au courant full-width unilamp.

 The next few years saw a number of cars appear in showrooms with reflective vinyl, red paint or translucent red plastic between the tail lamps to mimic at least the daytime allure of a unilamp in the manner of the ’64 Pontiac Le Mans.
-These included the AMC Javelin and AMX, Dodge Polara, Holden Monaro GTS and some versions of the Plymouth Barracuda and Ford Torino.
+These included the AMC Javelin and AMX, Dodge Polara, Ford Zodiac, Holden Monaro GTS and some versions of the Plymouth Barracuda and Ford Torino.

 These pretenders of course failed to produce the enticing night time florescent-like radiance of a genuine unilamp.